abelljs/abell-website/content/tutorial/index.md

 Abell.$root always points to the `theme` directory irrespective of which abell file it is built from.
 This is to avoid confusion of linking files from components or dynamic paths (we will learn these things later in this tutorial)

 ## Require JSON to Abell Files

 Next we will add Projects to our Portfolio.

-Normally in Plain HTML Website, we have to edit the whole HTML to add/remove/edit the project.
+Normally in a Plain HTML Website, we have to edit the whole HTML to add/remove/edit the project.

 With Abell, we can create a `projects.json` and define our projects there and render it in our website.

 1. Create `theme/data/projects.json`
 2. Require this JSON file in `theme/index.abell` with `require('./data/projects.json')`